Leadership

 Chairman and CEO of East West Bank

-Mr. Ng serves on the board of Mattel, Inc. (NYSE: MAT) and the Board of Trustees at the University of Southern California and the Academy Museum of Motion Pictures.
+Mr. Ng serves on the board of Mattel, Inc. (NYSE: MAT) and the Board of Trustees at the University of Southern California.

-Widely recognized for his business achievements, civic and community leadership, Mr. Ng was named one of the 100 most influential people in Los Angeles by the Los Angeles Times.
-He received numerous prestigious honors including American Banker’s Banker of the Year recognition, the United Way Alexis de Tocqueville Global Award and the Anti-Defamation League’s Humanitarian Award, among many others.
+Widely recognized for his business achievements, civic leadership and community impact, Mr. Ng was named one of the most influential people in Los Angeles by the Los Angeles Times.
+He received the inaugural Wallis Icon Award, which honored his role in corporate philanthropy and his efforts to strengthen the institutions and communities that shape Los Angeles.
+His many accolades include American Banker’s Banker of the Year and, the United Way Alexis de Tocqueville Global Award.

 Andrew Nikou